BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 This turned out to be a pretty naive assumption.
 The concept of a mismatch between your training data and the data that the model is exposed to in production is known in the mlops world as data drift.

+### Phase 2: Transfer Learning

 The next step was to try and take the existing model and continue the training, using labelled mobile screenshot data.
-The model made it into production but it wasn't performing to the clients satisfaction.
+The model made it into production but it wasn't performing to the client's satisfaction.
 The way the app worked, if any screenshots were classified as positive they would be securely sent to the clients servers when an internet connection could be established.
 The problem was, they were receiving too many false positives and the team responsible for assessing the positively classified images wouldn't be able to get through them all as the total number of active devices increased.